-The Filmmaking program offers a professional degree that prepares graduates for careers in film and television.
-Students learn narrative filmmaking through a comprehensive curriculum including film production, screenwriting, cinematography, directing, production and film marketing and distribution.
+The Filmmaking program offers a professional degree that prepares graduates for careers in film, television, and media.
+Students learn narrative filmmaking through a comprehensive curriculum including film production, screenwriting, cinematography, directing, producing, entertainment law, and film marketing and distribution.
+The working industry today values students with a variety of skills.
 Woodbury’s location, within just a few miles of many major entertainment studios, provides students with a host of industry resources and connections.Apply Request Information Take a Tour

 Our B.F.A. degree in Filmmaking provides an intensive experience in practical filmmaking coupled with a strong academic program.
 Students work with filmmaking equipment immediately and learn as active filmmakers.
 They can study films in our screening room, shoot on our soundstage and campus, and edit productions in our film labs.
 They will learn to bring their storytelling vision to life through professional faculty who nurture each student’s talents.
 They will also be exposed to the working Hollywood industry.
 We offer a practice-based education that requires an internship in the media industry.

 For today’s working world, students need to learn a variety of skills to develop their careers.
 At Woodbury, they will study directing, cinematography, writing, sound, and editing.
 Students take classes in film history to foster their artistry.